How to Be a Good Radio Personality

 By developing these contacts, you can get involved with the TV station's community projects, maybe even co-hosting a telethon or appearing on a morning news show.
 A news/talk radio host might be used as an election night commentator or sports analyst.

 Be Your City's Music Expert

 Most cities have one radio announcer who is the go-to authority on music.
 Strive to be this person.
 If you appeal to a younger audience, become the person who knows the club and concert scene.
 If you're a seasoned veteran, position yourself as the one interview who can talk about Elvis Presley or the Beatles.

 Maybe you can showcase your expertise on your radio station website as a way to advertise your knowledge.
 You will be amazed at how often TV reporters come calling once they know your expertise.
 This strategy also works for nonmusic announcers who can talk intelligently about politics, business, or sports.

 Host a Special Event

-Develop yourself as a personality that's larger than the format you present, so that you can switch from Top-40 to Oldies as you get older.
-Your value will come in your longevity in your city, because the majority of radio announcers are in a constant state of starting over with new jobs in new cities.
+Develop yourself as a personality that's larger than the format you present so you can switch from Top-40 to Oldies as you get older.
+Your value will come in your longevity in your city because the majority of radio announcers are in a constant state of starting over with new jobs in new cities.

 Becoming a beloved radio personality takes work beyond your air shift.
 By putting in the extra hours, you'll get the affection of your community and hopefully a larger paycheck by being an indispensable asset for your station.